rikardgn/learnCpp/README.md

 - Program that shows how to use the extraction operator ">>" and getLine to read the contents of a text file
 - exOffSetBinFile.cpp
-- Demonstrates how to use offset to change get position in binary file Reads 4 characters at a few specified intervals specified using offset
+- Demonstrates how to use offset to change get position in binary file reads 4 characters at a few specified intervals specified using offset
 - exBinFileSeqReadWrite.cpp
 - Demonstrates how write and read data to a binary file in sequence either one value at a time or entire array at once.